skyguy126/LedBacklight/README.md

 Here we apply the fft to the raw PCM data which is first multiplied by a [window function](http://dsp.stackexchange.com/questions/37925/signal-processing-fft-gives-very-high-magnitudes-for-low-frequencies), to eliminate signal noise.
 The data is then scaled down by a factor of 1000 and the associated frequencies are calculated using another handy numpy function.
-Note only half of the buffer is returned due to the fact the other half mirrors the values in the first half (there is a mathematical explanation behind this but just returning half the array suits the purpose without over complication).
+Note only half of the buffer is returned due to the fact that the other half mirrors the values in the first half (there is a mathematical explanation behind this but just returning half the array suits the purpose without over-complicating things).

 ##### 4. Afterword

 The final step was simply to find and connect to the Arduino board over serial.
-The fft data was post processed a little more: linearly interpolated to eliminate choppiness, downscaled using an exponential decay function and finally used to create threshold percentages.
-This data was simply send over serial to the Arduino which modified the PWM of the red, green, and blue based on the percentages calculated.
+The fft data was post-processed a little more: linearly interpolated to eliminate choppiness, downscaled, and finally used to create threshold percentages.
+This data was sent over serial to the Arduino, which modified the PWM of the red, green, and blue LEDs based on the values.

 ###### TLDR